web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/security/checkSyntax.md

 - If you want to downgrade this syntax to ensure good code compatibility, you can compile the corresponding module through the `source.include` config.
 - If you don't want to downgrade the syntax, you can adjust the project's browserslist to match the syntax.
+- If you do not want to check the syntax of certain products, you can use the `checkSyntax.exclude` configuration to exclude the files to be checked.